zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-myths-part1.md

 The moral of this analogy is that packing and unpacking cotton balls into 2 different boxes does not change the weight of cotton balls.
 This process does not remove any, nor adds anything extra.
 What FLAC does really well is packing and unpacking fluffy cotton since it has a lot of air in-between cotton fibers.
 In fact, FLAC can do it as many times as you want, so you can do `WAV->FLAC->WAV` encoding/decoding without altering audio data.
 This type of codec is called **Lossless**.

-### The Sources

-Going forward, let's identify a few sound sources of musical content.

-#### Source A

-The first one (we will call it `source A`) is a single track from a good old-fashioned Audio CD in 16bit 44.1kHz PCM (we will call it `16/44`).
-This is a well-recorded piece of music from, let's say, the 70s.
-Originally recorded to an analog master tape and later digitized for CD distribution.
-We don't really care how or when digital conversion happened.

-#### Source B

-The next one (we will call it `source B`) is a state of the art modern recording, recorded directly to digital media in 24bit and 96kHz (`24/96`).

 ### Digital Audio Myths

 #### Myth #1: coax vs optical cables